Grid resiliency

 Automatic Vehicle Location (AVL) – Provides dispatchers information on the location of the operations personnel to efficiently dispatch and provide quick response.

 It’s never too early to prepare.
-With wildfire season right around the corner, there are plenty of things that HCE would remind residents they can do to prepare themselves, their families and their homes, to reduce the risk of wildfire.
+With wildfire season in mind, there are plenty of things that HCE would remind residents they can do to prepare themselves, their families and their homes, to reduce the risk of wildfire.
 Things like trimming shrubbery, clearing tree limbs that are close to a home, cleaning gutters, and keeping lawns mowed and watered are good first steps.

 Residents should remove anything within a 15-foot radius around a powerline pole if possible and maintain unobstructed access to all HCE’s equipment, overhead and on the ground.
 Call HCE If anything looks amiss or concerning with HCE’s equipment.